KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 First, if you installed minikube **on Linux** *and* **used KVM for Virtualization**, then congratulations, you made the best choice! :) The reason is, Linux and KVM setup is very simple and straight-forward.
 There is nothing hidden, complicated, fearful or frustrating - as it is the case with Windows and VirtualBox/HyperV.

-This article discusses a minikube VM, running in KVM, on Fedora Linux.
+This article discusses advanced concepts about minikube VM, running in KVM, on Fedora Linux.

 ## KVM virtual networks:
 By default, KVM (libvirt) sets up a virtual network on your Linux host, and calls it `virbr0` (or, Virtual Bridge - Zero).
 This is a **NAT** type network,(Network Address Translation), which NATs any traffic coming in from inside this virtual network, trying to reach the internet, via any of the physical devices on your host. i.e either your wireless adapter, or network/ethernet port, or modem.
 So, this way, not only you can access the VMs you create (on this network), the VMs (on this network) can easily reach the internet also.